 My mother’s parents came from Bialystock, still part of Russia when they met in 1902.
 I have a fancy dress from Grandma’s trousseau that she brought over on the ship.
 My mother was always proud that her family came over second-class, not steerage.
 My grandparents married in 1902 and were successful.
 She had a maid in the “old country”.
 He was a watch-maker and went on buying trips to Poland.
 He was well-educated and eurdite.
 They had two babies almost immediately, but life darkened for them in Czarist Russia.
 Though they didn’t live in a small village, they were caught up in the 1906 pogroms, sweeping through the land.
 They survived due to the kindness of their Christian neighbors, who hid them from the hideous, marauding soldiers, killing the Jews.
 They came to this country in they following year and made their way to Toledo, Ohio where they shortened the name from Beckenstein to Stein and opened a jewelry store at 612 Adams St in downtown Toledo.
 Two more children followed.
 My mother was the youngest, born in 1913.

 My grandmother was the oldest of 9.
 We knew them all.
 I think my grandfather had 4 other siblings.
 His two sisters stayed behind.
-After World War I, that region became part of Poland and, except for one daughter, who married a Zionist and fled over-land in 1939, making her way to Palestine, all the rest of that branch of the family perished in the Holocaust.
+After World War I, that region became part of Poland and, except for one daughter, who married a Zionist and fled over-land in 1937, making her way to Palestine in 1939, all the rest of that branch of the family perished in the Holocaust.
 I know of one brother who went to South America, and Uncle Willie, who was at my brother’s bar mitzvah.
 During my brother’s years in Israel, while studying to become a rabbi, he located the lost niece and her family (my mother’s first cousin).
 She was warm and welcoming.
 I met her.
 She drew in her breath when she opened the door to me in 1972, exclaiming that I looked like her dead sister Eshkie.
 She bore a resemblance to my mother.

 My parents were both the youngest of their family, married at 32, had me at 39, so I am the “babies’ baby” and my grandparents were old by the time I came along.
 We lived in Detroit, an hour away by car.
 My grandfather didn’t know his birth date, only that it was in December, so he chose to celebrate it on Christmas, so we could all get together as a family.
 Even though we are Jewish, there are many photos of family in front of a Christmas tree, kissing my grandparents, all dressed in our finery.
 They didn’t drive, but were driven to a Kosher resort north of Detroit for Passover.
 I remember as a young child joining them there.
 I had learned to chant the “Four Questions”.
 My grandfather cried as I chanted them.
 He played bingo there and won a stuffed animal for me which I loved and also still have, though Spotty’s squeaker nose no longer works.